denverdino/replaceFonts/README.md

-# Replace Fonts in PPT
+#  Replace Fonts Macro for Powerpoint

-Change all fonts to your perferred font names for both western and far east
+Change all fonts in your slide to your perferred font names for both western and far east